 Students are required to apply by April 1 for the following fall or October 1 for the following spring.
 These are firm deadlines.
-Applications received after April 1 for fall or October 1 for spring will be returned to applicants.

-These deadlines are established to allow time for admission before Computer Access to Student Personal and Enrollment Records (CASPER).
+On a space available basis students may be admitted after the deadline to the following programs: uncohorted Curriculum and Instruction, Gender Equity Studies, and Language and Literacy.
+Please contact the appropriate program coordinator.
 All prospective graduate students, including Sacramento State graduates, must file the following with the Sacramento State Office of Graduate Studies, River Front Center 206, (916) 278-6470: